LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 **Troubleshooting**

-**Remote troubleshoot**
+**Remote troubleshooting**

-Today, much of troubleshooting is done by checking out remote monitoring tools which receive data from your servers. tools such as `graphite`, `logstash`, `newrelic`, plus we have custom home made tools which handle sending information remotely and on the other side viewing them.
-We are getting used that instead of accessing directly servers we find infomration about them remotely.
+Today, much of troubleshooting is done by checking out remote monitoring tools which receive data from your servers. tools such as **`graphite`, `logstash`, `newrelic`**, plus we have custom home made tools which handle sending information remotely and on the other side viewing them.
+We are getting used that instead of accessing directly servers we find information about them remotely.
 This `remote troubleshoot mostly` methodology stays the same.

 **When you can't remote troubleshoot**

 There are cases however, when you find that you need to access your servers and run various troubleshooting commands such as **`uptime`, `ps`, `lsof`, `tcpdump`, `dmesg`, `sar`**.
 All this in order to check nodes and apps health and find problems root cause, standard troubleshooting.
 In addition, many times you expose custom web management pages on your `app` instance which exposes your app's internal state and data or metrics on your instances which possibly allows you to run commands directly on your app instance when needed.
 In `jvm` based `apps` in addition to these management web pages it is very common to have **`jmx`** exposed to check the status of the app and manage it, that is what `jmx` was built for after all.

 **When you have your app `containerized` things change**.
 First and foremost **dealing with machines**, you deal less with machines and deal more with the **`cluster orchestrator`**, be it `kubernetes`, `fleet`, `docker compose` or other orchestration tools.
-With regards to having the web pages or `jmx` exposed orchestrator services take care of exposing ports which are used to access your server as a logical business unit, but, what about accessing ports on your specific app node? the `services` usually perform load balancing, example `round robin` **load balancing**, this does not help when you need to access a specific app and not only one of the apps.
+With regards to having the web pages or `jmx` exposed orchestrator services take care of exposing ports which are used to access your server as a logical business unit, but, what about accessing ports on your specific app node? the **`services`** usually perform load balancing, example `round robin` **load balancing**, this does not help when you need to access a specific app and not only one of the apps.
 If the gateway which runs `jconsole` is outside the cluster you would need to expose the ports so that that gateway has access to it.
 If you choose, with another layer of abstraction we can create a tool in our cluster where we would send it commands or request to see apps management web pages and it would return us the page or jmx result of a specific container.

 **Running tcpdump in containerized environments**

-Let's work with an actual example to see the changing troubleshooting in front of our eyes.
+Let's work with an **actual example** to see the changing troubleshooting in front of our eyes.
 In our case we need to run a network analyzer tool - `tcpdump` in order to analyze the packets sent in between `containers`.
 In this example we are going to use a `containerized cassandra` and go through the process of using `tcpdump` to analyze its communication, we would just try to run `tcpdump`.

  Note: we are going to start by **naively** trying to run the tools as we did prior `containers era` and then refactor our process until it matches the `containers` spirit.